bcyong/scale_test/README.md

 ## Scope of Work

-This project attempts to perform automated quality checks on already human labeled iamges according to specifications created by **ObserveSign**.
-To do this, the completed tasks are downloaded from Scale using the Scale API, as well as the associated original image being annotated, and a set of heuristics are applied to flag annotations that may contain errors or irregularites, which are then compiled into a JSON report.
+This project attempts to perform automated quality checks on already human labeled images according to specifications created by **ObserveSign**.
+To do this, the completed tasks are downloaded from Scale using the Scale API, as well as the associated original image being annotated, and a set of heuristics are applied to flag annotations that may contain errors or irregularities, which are then compiled into a JSON report.

 # Codebase